Pensions

 • industrial action

-You can choose to purchase a Lost Pension APC to make up for the pension you have lost.
+You can choose to purchase a lost pension APC to make up for the pension you have lost.
 However, your employer will not normally contribute towards it, though you can ask them to.

 Find out more about buying back lost LGPS pension.